 This money must be given as charity to the poor.
 Hagaon Harav Chaim Palagi writes in his Sefer Ruach Chaim (Chapter 694, Subchapter 2) that this money should be given to needy Torah scholars who toil tirelessly in Torah.
 This is the most important charity of all.
 Whoever works to raises the glory of the Torah and its learners shall merit seeing the raised glory of Israel.
 As our Sages tell us (Baba Batra 10b): “Through what merit will the glory of Israel be raised?
 Through ‘Ki Tisa’ (Charity).’”

-The amount of the donation for the commemoration of the Half-Shekel for small children is a coin which is a half of the local currency.
-Example: In the United States this would be a half-dollar coin.
+The minimum amount of the donation for the commemoration of the Half-Shekel for small children is the value of a coin which is a half of the local currency.
+Example: In the United States this would be a half-dollar coin, hence, the donation would equal fifty cents.
 (In Israel, this would be the Half-Shekel [NIS] coin.)